Diesel Engine Compression Tester Kit - 16 Piece

 By performing a compression test, internal engine malfunctions, such as bad valves, piston rings or excessive carbon buildup, can be detected before they cause irreparable damage.

-Have you seen our range of: AUTOMOTIVE SUPPLIES
+Have you seen our Full Range of:

 What is a Compression Test?